-Method and Results: The VA cohort included over 23 million veterans who accessed the VA healthcare system between January 2000 and December 2016.
+Method and Results: The VA cohort included over 23 million Veterans who accessed the VA healthcare system between January 2000 and December 2016.
 Before converting the VHA CDW demographic information into the OMOP person table, a multi-faceted effort was taken to evaluate conflicting data and determine the unique demographic values for each person based on the best practice logic developed by content experts (VIReC) and source data managers (VINCI).

 The Medicare data comprised 12 million unique veterans who have ever been enrolled in Medicare.
-Medicare date of birth and gender were sourced from the Medicare Vital Status file.
-Medicare race was sourced from the one of two sources.
+Medicare DOB and gender were sourced from the Medicare Vital Status file.
+Medicare race was obtained from the one of two sources.
 The Medicare Vital Status file contains a race value; however, these data underreport minority groups, especially Hispanic or Asian or Pacific Islanders.
 Therefore, an imputed race value (RTI Race) which was based on an algorithm utilizing surname, state of residence, and language preference was used when available.
 Otherwise, the race value from the Medicare Vital Status file was the race value of record.

-The two OMOP CDMs were linked through scramble SSN resulting in about 7 million common veterans.
-We found 6,523,073 same DOB, a 93.82% rate of concordance.
-No missing DOB was observed in the OMOP-CMS cohort, but 37,537 missing DOB occurred in the OMOP-VA cohort (0.5%).
+The two OMOP CDMs were linked through scrambled SSN resulting in about 7 million common Veterans.
+We found high concordance for DOB between the two OMOP CDMs (6,523,073 same DOB, 93.82%).
+No missing DOB was observed in the OMOP-CMS cohort, but 37,537 missing DOB occurred in the OMOP-VA cohort (0.54%).